Cascade Campus

 Career and Program Description

-A paralegal is a legal professional providing support to attorneys, corporations, public institutions and other employers in completing legal work.
-Paralegals perform all tasks under the supervision of an attorney, and may not practice law or provide legal services directly to the public except as permitted by law.
-Paralegals are not licensed or certified by the government in Oregon, and may be employed in a wide variety of job titles.
+Legal Professionals, including paralegals and legal assistants, are not attorneys, are not licensed to practice law, and perform all tasks under the supervision of an attorney.
+Paralegals and legal assistants may not practice law or provide legal services directly to the public except as permitted by law.
+Paralegals and legal assistants are not licensed or certified by the government in Oregon, and may be employed in a wide variety of job titles.

-Under the direction of an attorney, legal professionals complete varied tasks, including interviewing clients and witnesses, keeping detailed records and managing files, drafting documents, completing factual research, reading and applying prior court decisions, and managing information and technology.
 Proficiency in computer applications is essential for all legal professionals.
 Before beginning the program, students should be familiar with basic computer and keyboarding skills.
 Specific legal computer programs are practiced in the legal software and research courses.
 Students are encouraged to ensure that they can keyboard by touch, and have verifiable skills in Microsoft Office programs by the time they complete the program.

 Degrees and Certificates Offered